Olavo de Carvalho: Personal life

+Tariqa

+Carvalho was a member of the tariqa headed by Frithjof Schuon.
+Although it was officially a tariqa, that is, an esoteric Sufi Islamic order, it was headed by Frithjof Schuon, the Perennialist author of "The Transcendent Unity of Religions", and therefore syncretically incorporated various elements from other traditions.

+Family

+His eldest daughter, Heloisa de Carvalho Martins Arriba, accused her father of occasional maltreatment of his children.
+All content was wrapped in a letter that was later shared on Facebook.
+According to the letter, Olavo had even pointed a gun to the head of one of his children.
+She made other accusations, such as that, during the time in which Olavo had been a member of a tariqa, he kept a polygamous relationship, living with three wives simultaneously.
+The accusations were denied by her siblings and by Olavo himself, who initiated a lawsuit against her citing that in her letter she "distances herself from any contact with reality by spreading outrageous lies and vile insults".

 Death

-Olavo's family announced his death on social media, on January 24, 2022, eight days after he tested positive for COVID-19.
+Olavo de Carvalho's family announced his death on social media, on 24 January 2022, eight days after he tested positive for COVID-19.
 His family's statement did not specify his cause of death, but his daughter Heloísa said that it was from coronavirus.
 His personal doctor denied it was COVID-19 and stated officially that his death was caused by respiratory stress associated with emphysema, heart failure, bacterial pneumonia, and a generalised infection.
-Olavo was known for his vaccine hesitancy and often questioned the severity of COVID-19 pandemic, spreading COVID-19 misinformation on his social media.
+Carvalho was known for his vaccine hesitancy and often questioned the severity of COVID-19 pandemic, spreading COVID-19 misinformation on his social media.

 According to his family, he died at a hospital outside of Richmond, Virginia.
+He reportedly confessed his sins to a Roman Catholic priest and received the last rites before his death.
+At his death he left his widow, eight children, and eighteen grandchildren.
 He is buried at St. Joseph's Cemetery in Petersburg, Virginia.